BiomedicalResearcher001/Qianjin-Lian/README.md

 > + Prof. Wu jinbo<br/>

 > ___Contribution___:(_2017 Spring in HUST_)<br/>
-> + Obtained the response to the stiffness of the air spring by ANSYS (ANSYS Inc., USA)
+> + Obtained the response to stiffness of the air spring by ANSYS (ANSYS Inc., USA)
 > + Completed the simulation with the relationship by Simulink module on Matlab (MathWorks Inc., USA)

 ### The 7th International Humanoid Robots Olympic Games (China Open)